openframeworks/ofBook/18_version_control_with_git/chapter.md

 Finally, there are three different "areas" in Git, which you will encounter often when reading about Git:

+**[BD: Perhaps touch briefly on what is meant by repository.
+Essentially just a directory that is being tracked by Git]**
 The **repository** contains all the commits.
 The **HEAD** points to the current commit of the branch you are currently on.
 This represents the *latest committed state* of your repository.